 Why is product oozing out around or under the locking collar?

 First make sure that the seal is firmly installed on the piston and stem assembly, with the flare side of the seal facing down.
 If the seal was installed properly, it likely needs replacing.

 Why isn't my pump returning to the top after dispensing?

 Known to insiders as a plunger problem, it's typically either a missing washer or a broken/missing spring.

 The washer is necessary to compress the spring, so if it's missing, your plunger will not return.
 A well-used spring can become worn out or broken.
 The spring is also necessary for pump operation.
 Now you can call yourself an insider too.

 Your pump Model and Part number are stamped on the lid.
-WIth that information, a parts breakdown will determine replacment part numbers.
+With that information, a parts breakdown will determine replacement part numbers.

 Slim, 2 Qt Fountain Jar Pump | Stainless Steel

 * Server Products equipment is sold through dealers or distributors.
 The list prices shown throughout the site are for estimating cost.

 The final cost may be lower or higher based on your location, taking into account taxes, landing fees, etc.